arcan1s/ahriman/docs/architecture.md

 ## Requests and scopes

 Service provides optional authorization which can be turned on in settings.
-In order to control user access there are two levels of authorization - read-only (only GET-like requests) and write (anything).
+In order to control user access there are two levels of authorization - read-only (only GET-like requests) and write (anything) which are provided by each web view directly.

-If this feature is configured any request except for whitelisted will be prohibited without authentication.
-In addition, configuration flag `auth.allow_read_only` can be used in order to allow seeing main page without authorization (this page is in default white list).
+If this feature is configured any request will be prohibited without authentication.
+In addition, configuration flag `auth.safe_build_status` can be used in order to allow seeing main page without authorization.

 For authenticated users it uses encrypted session cookies to store tokens; encryption key is generated each time at the start of the application.
 It also stores expiration time of the session inside.